zhaoc16/zhaoc16.github.io/_pages/cv.md

 Service and leadership
 ======
-* Currently signed in to 43 different slack teams
+* Currently signed in to 3 different slack teams
+* Co-Lead, MCASOM Oncology Interest Group
+* I play keys in a band called "Kannan Not Conan"